thejerrytan/CarND-Traffic-Sign-Classifier-Project/writeup_report.md

 ![alt text][visualization]

-Below is a histogram showing how the distribution of the labels for train set.
+Below is a histogram showing the distribution of labels for train set.

 ![alt text][histogram_train]